Cotswold, Ontario

 Cotswold is a small community located in the Town of Minto, in the northern part of Wellington County in southern Ontario, Canada.
 Cotswold was originally a separate community, but was amalgamated with other communities to create the Town of Minto.

 History

-The name Cotswold is English, associated with a range of hills in the Midlands renowned for sheep grazing.
+The name Cotswold is English, associated with a range of hills in the central South West of England renowned for farming.
 The name does not reflect the backgrounds of the early settlers in the district, most of whom where Scottish and Irish; legend says that a settler imported sheep from Cotswold hills and borrowed the name for the post office.
 The early settlement did have several stores, including a blacksmith shop, cobbler, cheese Factory, gristmill, log schoolhouse, and sawmill, one of which also functioned as the post office..